MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-install-on-windows.md

 **To install DeployR grid nodes:**

-_After installing the [main server for DeployR Enterprise](#install-deployr-server)_, install each grid node on a separate machine as follows:
+_After installing_ the [main DeployR Enterprise server](#install-deployr-server), install each grid node on a separate machine as follows:

 1. Log into the machine on which you will install the grid node with administrator rights.

-2. Install Microsoft R Server 2016 and the DeployR Rserve component [as described here](#install-dependencies) on the grid node machine.
+2. Install Microsoft R Server 2016 [as described here](#install-dependencies) on the grid node machine.

 3. Download the node installer file, `DeployR-Enterprise-Node-8.0.5.exe`, which can be found in the Microsoft R Server 2016 package.
 [Contact technical support](https://support.microsoft.com/) if you cannot find this file.